 The tools on the market did not address many of my studio problems—I wanted a locking plaster bat that would instantly center and a better, more profitable way to make lids and plates—so I began working out solutions in my head while throwing long hours at the wheel.

 I didn’t quit my day job however until years later when I added another tool to the product line—the SlumpHump molds for hand building.
 Being an energetic person, I sometimes found it hard to sit at the wheel for long hours and wanted to get up and move around my studio a bit more throughout the day.
-So I took the plunge and bought a nice slab roller only to find that there were few drape molds commercially available.
+So I took the plunge and bought a nice slab roller only to find that there were few drape molds commercially available to use with it.

 I began making my own molds but found that it was a complicated and messy process!
 So I set about to fix this with a reversible design that we could get twice the benefit out of—molds that would produce both a slump and a hump mold for one affordable price.
 The molds were a hit and the product line grew over the years to include molds for platters, plates, trays and baking dishes.